 - (3) Legislative Council: No member of the Legislative Council shall hold or be appointed to any other Town office or Town Body.
-Except as provided for in Subsection 2-30(b), members of the Legislative Council shall reside in the Legislative Council District from which they were elected. - (4) Police Commission: No member of the Board of Police Commissioners shall be a member or officer of the Newtown Police Department, the Chief of Police, or a member of any other Town Body. - (5) Board of Fire Commissioners: Eligibility to serve on the Fire Commission is described in Subsection 2-235(b). - (6) Building Appeals Board: Members shall be qualified by training and experience on matters pertaining to building construction.
-Subsection 2-05(a) shall not apply. - (7) Public Building and Site Commission: Members shall include those who are qualified by training and experience on matters pertaining to building design, construction or contractual instruments.
+Except as provided for in Subsection 2-30(b), members of the Legislative Council shall reside in the Legislative Council District from which they were elected. - (4) Police Commission: No member of the Board of Police Commissioners shall be a member or officer of the Newtown Police Department, the Chief of Police, or a member of any other Town Body. - (5) Board of Fire Commissioners: Eligibility to serve on the Fire Commission is described in Subsection 2-235(b). - (6) Public Building and Site Commission: Members shall include those who are qualified by training and experience on matters pertaining to building design, construction or contractual instruments.